ebd622/k8s-into/session_5.md

 Helm will generate all yaml-s without deploying them to a cluster.

 Helm `template` command is a really powerful command which allows us to test our templates by generating row kubernetes yaml-s.
-If anything wrong with the templates then the command will generate an error.
+If anything is wrong with the templates then the command will generate an error.

 ### Install a chart